TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cloud-hosted/addresses.md

 ---
-title: "Cloud Hosted Addresses"
+title: "Cloud Addresses"
 description: ""
 weight: 10
 aliases: [/guides/cloud-hosted/addresses]
-distribution: ["Cloud Hosted"]
+distribution: ["Cloud"]
 ---

-The addresses where you can reach your The Things Industries Cloud Hosted network consist of the tenant ID, the cluster ID and `cloud.thethings.industries`.
+The addresses where you can reach your The Things Industries Cloud network consist of the tenant ID, the cluster ID and `cloud.thethings.industries`.

 You can update the examples below with your tenant ID and cluster ID by filling them here.